wellsoliver/py-retrosheet/README.md

 3. Configure the file `config.ini` with your appropriate `ENGINE`, `USER`, `HOST`, `PASSWORD`, and `DATABASE` values - if you're using postgres, you can optionally define `SCHEMA` and download directory

     - Valid values for `ENGINE` are valid sqlalchemy engines e.g. 'mysql', 'postgresql', or 'sqlite',

     - If you have your server configured to allow passwordless connections, you don't need to define `USER` and `PASSWORD`.

     - If you are using sqlite3, `database` in the config should be the path to your database file.

     - Specify directory for retrosheet files to be downloaded to, needs to exist before script runs

 5. Run `parse.py` to parse the files and insert the data into the database. (optionally use `-y YYYY` to import just one year)

+#### Environment Variables (optional)

+Instead of editing the `config.ini` file, you may, optionally, use environment variables to set configuration options.
+Name the environment variables in the format `<SECTION>_<OPTION>`.
+Thus, an environment variable that sets the database username would be called `DATABASE_USER`.
+The environment variables overwrite any settings in the `config.ini` file.

+Example,

+    $ DATABASE_DATABASE=rtrsht_testing CHADWICK_DIRECTORY=/usr/bin/ python parse.py -y 1956

 YE GRATITUDE
 ------------